habibillah/woocommerce-fixed-quantity/readme.txt

 == Screenshots ==

 1. admin screen
-2. quantity on product
+2. quantity on product 1
+3. quantity on product 2
-3. quantity on cart
+4. quantity on cart
-4. quantity on checkout
+5. quantity on checkout

 == Changelog ==